akeamwoods/Launches2022/README.md

 ### Tested with Chrome and Safari on a Macbook

+## Code Quality Safeguards
-## For code quality and styling this project has pre-commit hooks setup to automatically check code as it is commited.
+For code quality and styling this project has pre-commit hooks setup to automatically check code as it is commited.
 If there are errors then it is rejected.
 This is achieved using the following packages:
 + husky
 + elint
 + prettier